 In Minnesota, where approximately 1% of the original native prairie remains, TNC is advancing grassland conservation through partnerships and hands-on restoration.
-In collaboration with the U.S. Fish and Wildlife Service, we've added more than 9,000 acres to the Northern Tallgrass Prairie National Wildlife Refuge using Outdoor Heritage Fund (OHF) dollars.
-The refuge-which celebrated its 25th anniversary this year-now spans more than 15,000 acres across 85 counties in Minnesota and Iowa.
-TNC works closely with private landowners to place conservation easements on their land to protect and restore the rapidly disappearing tallgrass prairie.
+In collaboration with the U.S. Fish and Wildlife Service, we've added more than 9,000 acres-largely through private landowner conservation easements-to the Northern Tallgrass Prairie National Wildlife Refuge, which celebrated its 25th anniversary this year.